 Strategic planning calls for a longer time frame since the process deals with many moving parts which need proper sequencing to work optimally together.

-Effective strategic thinking requires empathy, creativity, open-mindedness, and the ability to see things from different perspectives.
+Effective strategic thinking requires empathy, creativity, open-mindedness, and seeing things from different perspectives.

-Strategic planners need to be able to juggle multiple tasks and priorities simultaneously, have excellent organizational skills, be good at problem-solving and have a deep understanding of the company’s business model and industry.
+Strategic planners need to juggle multiple tasks and priorities simultaneously, have excellent organizational skills, be good at problem-solving and have a deep understanding of the company’s business model and industry.

-An efficacious strategy planning calls for organizational skills, prioritization.
+A productive strategy is planning calls for organizational skills and prioritization.
 Both the concepts have to work in synergy.